prototypefund/reproducible-website/_events/berlin2017/existingtools.md

 ---------
 - tool to run the a build run twice
 - can use container
-- reprotest `make` will run it twice. but changing the environemnt like TZ
+- reprotest `make` will run it twice. but changing the environment like TZ

 tests.reproducible-builds.org
 -----------------------------